Hajiyor/Hajiyor/README.md

-# Hello there!
-Welcome to my GitHub profile! 👋🐊
+<h1 align="center"> Hello there!
+Welcome to my GitHub profile! 👋</h1>

-I'm **Hajiyor** (a.k.a.
-Crocodile).
+###  🐊About Me:
-I don't call myself a programmer — I let AI do the heavy lifting while I focus on Telegram bots, gaming, and streaming.
+- 🌟 I don't call myself a programmer — I let AI do the heavy lifting
-Know a bit of Python.
-Know how to make money online (no, I won't share the secret 😄).
+- 🌱 Know a bit of Python (Know how to make money)
+- 📫 How to reach me: [Telegram DM](https://t.me/Hajiyor)
 ---

 ## 📊 GitHub stats